debjyoti0891/QuantumSqRoot/README.md

 The default algorithm is described in the paper "Efficient Quantum Circuits for Square-Root and Inverse Square-Root".

-We kindly request that anyone using this code to optimize circuits acknowledges this repository and/or the paper on which it is based in their work
+We kindly request that anyone using this code to acknowledge this repository and/or the paper on which it is based in their work.

 USAGE